Bring all of your gear to this location, and be sure not to forget your tripod, neutral density filters, and shutter release if you have one.

-This is a long exposure photographer dream location.
-You will want to do a long exposure of the dock preferably at sunrise and sunset so the crazy colors most likely show up.
-The colors really make the images but some great daytime clouds can also make them dynamic.
-If it is warm enough and the wind is not whipping you could even do a time-lapse video on a good cloud day.
+This is a long exposure photographer’s dream location.
+You will want to do a long exposure of the dock, preferably at sunrise and sunset, so the crazy colors most likely show up.
+The colors make the images, but some great daytime clouds can also make them dynamic.
+If it is warm enough and the wind is not whipping, you could even do a time-lapse video on a good cloud day.

-We recommend booking the upper-level room at the Flanders Hotel that has that great balcony overlooking the city and doing a time-lapse movie.
-We did a short one but we were a little paranoid about our new friend Mark falling over.
-Our tripod was super sturdy but in our mind, our 5D Mark IV in the wind was stressing us a bit so we did not fall asleep doing the time lapse.
+We recommend booking the upper-level room at the Flanders Hotel with that great balcony overlooking the city and doing a time-lapse movie.
+We did a short one, but we were a little paranoid about our new friend Mark falling over.
+Our tripod was super sturdy, but in our mind, our 5D Mark IV in the wind was stressing us a bit, so we did not fall asleep doing the time-lapse.

-The best way to shoot the Ventnor city pier, just a few blocks away from The Flanders Hotel is in manual mode on a tripod at 5 to 30-second exposures at sunrise and sunset.
+The best way to shoot the Ventnor city pier, just a few blocks away from The Flanders Hotel, is in manual mode on a tripod at 5 to 30-second exposures at sunrise and sunset.
 A good neutral density filter will allow you to shoot longer when the sun is present.
-A good 10 stop filter will also allow you to get milky water photos during the daylight hours.
+A good ten stop filter will also enable you to get milky water photos during the daylight hours.